-For the reinvesting unit classes, the Company reinvests in the UCITS fund - subject to the requisite adjustment of income - the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs, as well as the realized capital gains.
+1. The Company generally distributes - subject to the requisite adjustment of income - the interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs.
+Realized capital gains may also be included in the distribution - subject to the requisite adjustment of income.